nheidloff/facebook-watson-bot/README.md

 The sample bot shows recent tweets with a positive or negative sentiment about a specific topic via the [Insights for Twitter](https://console.ng.bluemix.net/catalog/services/insights-for-twitter) service.
 Check out the [screenshots](https://github.com/nheidloff/facebook-watson-bot/tree/master/screenshots) folder for more information.

+The left screenshot shows the usage of the Dialog service, the right column shows additionally the Natural Language Classifier.

 ![alt text](https://raw.githubusercontent.com/nheidloff/facebook-watson-bot/master/screenshots/facebookbot5.png "Buzz Bot for Facebook")

 Author: Niklas Heidloff [@nheidloff](http://twitter.com/nheidloff)